Share this

 Remote Research Studies Help Overcome Challenges

 Many scientists learned the value of remote research studies and portable technologies during the COVID-19 Pandemic.
-They used Mitra or hemaPEN devices paired with telehealth communications to continue their studies without interruption, even during lockdowns, social distancing, and other restrictions.
+They used Mitra devices paired with telehealth communications to continue their studies without interruption, even during lockdowns, social distancing, and other restrictions.

 Image Credits: Shutterstock, Trajan, Neoteryx